lukemonahan/SA-otx/README.md

 1. Ensure that you have OTX data collected by TA-otx and it is fully backfilled to where you want it
 1. Enable the otx_intel_manager://default modular input

-The first backfill may take some time and use CPU on your ES search head, depending upon how many OTX indicators you have indexed.
+The first backfill may take some time and can use CPU on your ES search head, depending upon how many OTX indicators you have indexed and are backfilling.

-Currently used indicator types from OTX are:
+Currently evaluated indicator types from OTX are:

 * domain
 * hostname